-- Where it is not possible to remove all of the existing paint and coatings, or the surface generally lacks absorbency such as brickwork.
+- Where it is not possible to remove all of the existing paint and coatings, or the surface generally lacks absorbency.
 Then you can prime the surface with Cemprover primer and interbonder prior to the application of the paint.

 - Cemprover can be used neat for binding up loose and crumbly surfaces or it can be diluted with an equal volume of clean water when used as a primer over an existing coating.

-- Cemprover can be applied either with a brush, roller or even a back pack sprayer if you need to cover a large area.
+- Cemprover can be applied either with a brush, roller or spray gun if you need to cover a large area.

-- Using a brush, roller or back pack sprayer apply 1 coat of Cemprover using around 1 Litre of the liquid for every 6-8m2 of surface.
+- Apply 1 coat of Cemprover mixed 1:1 with water.
 Make sure the surface has been completely covered with the primer and allow to dry.